-When you take a shower with warm or hot water, it’ll cause the steam to enter your room.
-Therefore, keep the window opened or keep an exhaust fan on while you’re showering, to prevent steam build up.
+You see, when you take a shower with warm or hot water, it’ll cause steam to enter your room.

 Your house plants need regular watering, which is why they collect a lot of moisture.
 Thanks to the evaporation process, moisture from the soil gets sucked up into the air.

 Due to this, the humidity level in your home can increase quite a lot.
-So, the only way to work around this is to keep your plants outside.
+So, if you’re still looking for how to dehumidify your room, I strongly recommend keeping the plants outside.